grew-nlp/grew_doc/content/grewpy/graph.md

 ### `sucs`

-Each node is given a list of *successors* decribed by pairs of the target node and the edge label.
+Each node is given a list of *successors* described by pairs of the target nodes and the edges label.
-Edge label are dictionaries (see [here](../../doc/graph/#edges) for details about edge label encoding.)
+Edge labels are dictionaries (see [here](../../doc/graph/#edges) for details on edge label encoding.)

 ```python_alt
 g1.sucs["A"]